-Niall Macalister Hall has been appointed as a consultant with CKD Galbraith in a move to focus on the firm's increased business growth in this regional segment.
+Niall Macalister Hall has been appointed as a consultant with Galbraith in a move to focus on the firm's increased business growth in this regional segment.

 Bringing with him extensive experience within the property sector as well as expert knowledge of the local market place, Niall, who lives in Carradale, Argyll, has worked for over a decade in the industry throughout Scotland for a number of large property firms.

 Alongside his consultancy role with CKD Galbraith Niall will continue the ownership and renovation of Torrisdale Estate which he took over from his father in 2010.

 Niall said: "I'm very happy to join CKD Galbraith and be able to expand and continue my consultancy work from here in Argyll.
 The market is really growing and there are great opportunities for me to provide support on local projects and assist in some fantastic property sales."

 Simon Brown, Partner and head of CKD Galbraith's residential division, said: "We are delighted to have Niall join our team of agents to help build on our existing valuations work, farm estate and country house sales across Argyll and the Isles.

 "Niall joins us at a time which has seen properties sales for this region increase significantly over the last year and being a highly experienced consultant with knowledge of the local communities will allow the firm to continue its expansion into more rural regions."

 A recent report published by the Registers of Scotland (February 2014) outlined positive signs in the Scottish property market with many regions experiencing a substantial increases in the numbers of properties sold in 2013 compared to 2012 with Argyll and Bute experiencing an increase of 17.2 per cent and the average property price in the area rising by 8.8 per cent over the same period.